okeuday/cpg/README.md

 ### pg (>= Erlang/OTP 23)

-* pg uses one monitor per remote node (it takes longer to update a group after an Erlang process dies and may never remove remote group members)
+* pg uses one monitor per remote node (it takes longer to update a group after an Erlang process dies and may never remove remote group members).
-* pg uses ets while cpg does not (cpg instead provides cached data for more efficient access to the process group data)
+* pg uses ets while cpg does not (cpg instead provides cached data for more efficient access to the process group data).

 ### pg2 (=< Erlang/OTP 24)

-* pg2 uses global:trans/2 which is unable to handle network or node failures
+* pg2 uses global:trans/2 which is unable to handle network or node failures.
-* pg2 uses ets while cpg does not (cpg instead provides cached data for more efficient access to the process group data)
+* pg2 uses ets while cpg does not (cpg instead provides cached data for more efficient access to the process group data).

 ### gproc / syn